-- Payloads is further distinguished in: - Constellation objects, payloads belonging to a constellation, defined as a set of 20 or more spacecraft, - Small satellites, payloads with a mass smaller than 15 kg, - Other Payloads, all the other payloads. - Payload fragmentation debris, four subcategories were defined to collect objects belonging to the fragmentation events with the highest number of catalogued objects. - Fengyun 1C Fragmentation Debris, objects generated by the fragmentation of Fengyun 1C (1999-25A), with mass 958.0, on the 11/01/2007 at an altitude between 843.3 and 863.3 km and inclination of 98.6 degrees. - Cosmos-2251 Fragmentation Debris, objects generated by the fragmentation of Cosmos-2251 (1993-36A), with mass 892.0, on the 10/02/2009 at an altitude between 776.1 and 791.1 km and inclination of 86.4 degrees. - Iridium 33 Fragmentation Debris, objects generated by the fragmentation of Iridium 33 (1997-51C), with mass 661.0, on the 10/02/2009 at an altitude between 776.2 and 779.4 km and inclination of 86.4 degrees. - Other Payload fragmentation debris, all the other payload fragmentation debris. - Rocket fragmentation debris, four subcategories were defined to collect objects belonging to the fragmentation events with the highest number of catalogued objects.
+- · Payloads is further distinguished in: - Constellation objects, payloads belonging to a constellation, - Small satellites, payloads with a mass smaller than 15 kg, - Other Payloads, all the other payloads. - Payload fragmentation debris, four subcategories were defined to collect objects belonging to the fragmentation events with the highest number of catalogued objects. - Fengyun 1C Fragmentation Debris, objects generated by the fragmentation of Fengyun 1C (1999-25A), with mass 958.0, on the 11/01/2007 at an altitude between 843.3 and 863.3 km and inclination of 98.6 degrees. - Cosmos-2251 Fragmentation Debris, objects generated by the fragmentation of Cosmos-2251 (1993-36A), with mass 892.0, on the 10/02/2009 at an altitude between 776.1 and 791.1 km and inclination of 86.4 degrees. - Iridium 33 Fragmentation Debris, objects generated by the fragmentation of Iridium 33 (1997-51C), with mass 661.0, on the 10/02/2009 at an altitude between 776.2 and 779.4 km and inclination of 86.4 degrees. - Cosmos-1408 Fragmentation Debris, objects generated by the fragmentation of Cosmos-1408 (1982-92A), with mass 2180.4, on the 15/11/2021 at an altitude between 465.0 and 490.5 km and inclination of 82.6 degrees.

-- Centaur-5 SEC Fragmentation Debris, objects generated by the fragmentation of Centaur-5 SEC (2018-79B), with mass 2020.0, on the 06/04/2019 at an altitude between 8526.3 and 35092.8 km and inclination of 12.0 degrees. - HAPS Fragmentation Debris, objects generated by the fragmentation of HAPS (1994-29B), with mass 96.1, on the 03/06/1996 at an altitude between 584.1 and 818.9 km and inclination of 82.0 degrees. - Centaur-5 SEC Fragmentation Debris, objects generated by the fragmentation of Centaur-5 SEC (2009-47B), with mass 2020.0, on the 25/03/2019 at an altitude between 6673.4 and 34706.6 km and inclination of 23.3 degrees. - Other Rocket fragmentation debris, all the other rocket fragmentation debris.
+- Other Payload fragmentation debris, all the other payload fragmentation debris. - Rocket fragmentation debris, four subcategories were defined to collect objects belonging to the fragmentation events with the highest number of catalogued objects. - Centaur-5 SEC Fragmentation Debris, objects generated by the fragmentation of Centaur-5 SEC (2018-79B), with mass 2020.0, on the 06/04/2019 at an altitude between 8526.3 and 35092.8 km and inclination of 12.0 degrees. - HAPS Fragmentation Debris, objects generated by the fragmentation of HAPS (1994-29B), with mass 96.1, on the 03/06/1996 at an altitude between 584.1 and 818.9 km and inclination of 82.0 degrees. - Centaur-5 SEC Fragmentation Debris, objects generated by the fragmentation of Centaur-5 SEC (2009-47B), with mass 2020.0, on the 25/03/2019 at an altitude between 6673.4 and 34706.6 km and inclination of 23.3 degrees. - Other Rocket fragmentation debris, all the other rocket fragmentation debris.

-Additional information on the fragmentation events can be found in ESA Fragmentation Database [11].
+Additional information on the fragmentation events can be found in ESA Fragmentation Database [13].

-For each conjunction, the encounter geometry (i.e. the relative orientation of the orbits and time of closest approach) is retrieved from CRASS, whereas the computation of the collision probability is performed using Alfriend-Akella's method [14].
-The values of positional uncertainty required for the collision probability calculation are obtained with the methodology in [15], where the covariance for an object is dependent on its size, orbit (i.e. perigee altitude, eccentricity, inclination) and time between the assessment and the Time of Close Approach (TCA).
+For each conjunction, the encounter geometry (i.e. the relative orientation of the orbits and time of closest approach) is retrieved from CRASS, whereas the computation of the collision probability is performed using Alfriend-Akella's method [16].
+The values of positional uncertainty required for the collision probability calculation are obtained with the methodology in [17], where the covariance for an object is dependent on its size, orbit (i.e. perigee altitude, eccentricity, inclination) and time between the assessment and the Time of Close Approach (TCA).

 In the results in the following, the conjunctions are grouped in events, where an event is defined by a pair of primary and secondary object and a given TCA.
-The number of conjunction events with collision probability above 10^{-6} within three days to TCA is shown in Fig. 3.10 and Fig. 3.11, which refer, respectively, to targets defined based on the distribution of payloads objects and to targets defined along the Sun-Synchronous region.
-The threshold at 10^{-6} is usually well below the reaction threshold for mission in LEO{IADC} (i.e. the events in Fig. 3.10 and Fig. 3.11 will not all results in collision avoidance manoeuvres), but this threshold could be already representative of events where increased monitoring of the conjunction is activated.
+The number of conjunction events with collision probability above 10^{-6} within three days to TCA is shown in Fig. 3.10 and Fig. 3.11, which refer, respectively, to targets defined based on the distribution of payload objects and to targets defined along the Sun-Synchronous region.
+The threshold at 10^{-6} is usually well below the reaction threshold for payloads in LEO{IADC} (i.e. the events in Fig. 3.10 and Fig. 3.11 will not all results in collision avoidance manoeuvres), but this threshold could be already representative of events where increased monitoring of the conjunction is activated.